WARNING: This story contains graphic details of an alleged sexual assault.

 A trial is underway for a man accused of sexually assaulting and forcibly confining two women in a pair of attacks that occurred just one month apart in 2017.

-Peter Charlie Tsetta, 50, is charged with three counts of sexual assault and two counts of forcible confinement stemming from the two separate incidents.
+Peter Charlie Tsetta, 50, is charged with two counts of sexual assault and two counts of forcible confinement stemming from the two separate incidents.

 Tsetta is accused of sexually assaulting and forcibly confining a woman in May 2017.